hyperspy/hyperspy/doc/user_guide/visualisation.rst

    Visualisation of a 2D spectrum image using two pointers.

-When exploring a 2D hyperspectral object of high spatial resolution the default size of the rectangular cursors can be too small to be dragged or even seen.
+Sometimes the default size of the rectangular cursors used to navigate images can be too small to be dragged or even seen.
 It is possible to change the size of the cursors by pressing the ``+`` and ``-`` keys  **when the navigator window is selected**.